UN backs weakened resolution on sexual violence in conflicts - Journal du Cameroun

 Amal Clooney, the star human rights lawyer who represents Murad and other Yazidi victims, denounced the weak international response.

-She accused the United States and Russia of opposing a judicial system to hold the perpetrators of these crimes to account, as has been done for past horrors committed in Bosnia, Cambodia, Sierra Leone and Rwanda or at the Nuremberg trials.
+She accused the United States and Russia of opposing a judicial system to hold the perpetrators of these crimes to account, as has been done for past horrors committed in Bosnia, Cambodia, Sierra Leone and Rwanda, or at the Nuremberg trials after World War II.

 – ‘It’s scandalous’ –